kevin-f-ortega/redo/README.md

 **Contributions:** To date, this repository provides the following improvements to apenwarr `redo`:

-* Improved installation procedure.
+* Improved the installation procedure.

-* Fix for a glitch involving bad symlinks on some systems.
+* Fixed a glitch involving bad symlinks on some systems.

-* Fix for a bug that caused spurious warnings about updated files on some systems.
+* Fixed a bug that caused spurious warnings about updated files on some systems.

+* Removed the deprecated "old-args" feature.

-* Code refactoring and reorganization.
+* Refactored and reorganized the code.

 The refactoring is ongoing.
 Once it is done, I plan to dig further into the code and add features to it